 Please contact us if you need immediate assistance or more information about our services.
 We are here for every question, and we would love to schedule your tour of the Wynne Center.

-Henry died in 1879, leaving care of the firm to his son, John W. Brown, who became the first president of the North Carolina Funeral Directors Association.
-In 1915, Henry’s grandson, Fab Brown, began using motor-driven hearses for funerals.
-This pattern of progress is a hallmark of the business and continues today.
+When Henry died in 1879, he left his well-respected funeral home to his son, John W. Brown, who became the first president of the North Carolina Funeral Directors Association.
+In 1915, Henry’s grandson, Fab Brown, brought motor-driven hearses to the business.
+This pattern of innovation is a hallmark of Brown-Wynne Funeral Home and Crematory to this day.

 Relocations over the years